- This event has passed.

 Go behind the scenes at Ohio Stadium on a guided tour that takes you inside the storied history of Buckeye Football.
 The Horseshoe, where the Buckeyes have battled since 1922, is one of the largest college football stadiums in the country holding more than 104,944 fans.
 Take a walk on the sidelines where Woody Hayes once roamed and Archie Griffin made history.
 Experience one of the nation’s largest collegiate press boxes, where over 400 media personnel and staff are seated for games.
 See the Huntington Club level and view the field from one of the 81 suites.
 Visit the $1.5 million Steinbrenner Band Center, home to the “Best Damn Band in the Land (TBDBITL).”
 You will also explore other areas of the “the Shoe” for a unique Buckeye experience.
 Photos are allowed throughout the tour, as well as photos on the field.
 There is a large amount of walking involved; tours can be made accessible for those with disabilities.
 Please, no food or drink.
 The Ohio Stadium is diagonal to the Blackwell Hotel.

-A 5-minute guided walk will get you from the Blackwell Inn to the Stadium.
+Meet in the lobby of the Blackwell at 2 p.m.
+A 5-minute guided walk will get you to the Stadium.

 Experience the Power of Dreams through Honda’s History of Innovation.
 Honda continues to rank as the world’s most innovative mobility company.
 The Honda Heritage Center highlights the company’s successes in North America over the last half-century with an array of historical, current and future products, each with its own story.
 Interesting items include the Acura NSX, a version of Honda’s famous robot Asimo and historic cars and motorcycles.
 The exhibits showcase the challenging spirit that has driven Honda to make a positive impact on the environment, communities, and customers.
 This self-guided tour is approximately 45–60 minutes, at your own pace.
 The museum closes at 4 PM.

-Transportation will be provided from the Blackwell Inn to the Honda Heritage Center Museum.
-Please meet in the lobby of the Blackwell Inn at the end of the conference; we will depart at 2 PM.
+Transportation will be provided.
+Please meet in the lobby of the Blackwell Inn after the conference.
+Bus departs at 2 p.m.
 It is approximately a 45-minute drive to the museum (40 miles).
-We will return to the Blackwell at approximately 5 PM.
+Bus will return to the Blackwell at approximately 5 PM.
 Please keep these times in mind when registering for this tour.

 Sites include The Ohio Statehouse, German Village, The Scioto Mile, The Topiary Garden, Columbus Museum of Art, The Short North Arts District, The National Veterans Memorial and Museum, and more!
 Approximately 90 – 120 minutes.